 - Wine enthusiasts welcomed, too.

 Would you dedicate your Sunday afternoons to the study of wine?
 Would you enjoy an immersive eight-week experience with our top sommelier-instructors?
-If so, you are in the right place
+If so, you are in the right place.

-The CORE program covers many nuanced subjects, most of which are unavailable at any other school or any other wine course.
+The CORE program covers many nuanced subjects, most of which are unavailable at any other school or wine course.
 For this reason, this is a required course for both novices and seasoned wine professionals.

 Anyone who dreams of having your own winery should attend the Core program at the Wine School of PhiladelphiaBarbara Evangelisti, Owner, Chesca Family Wines of Napa Valley

 The CORE program includes two sections of classes every week, with a dinner break in between.
-The first section is titled “The Foundation Course”, and the second is called “The Intermediate Wine Course.”
+The first section is titled “The Foundation Course,” and the second is called “The Intermediate Wine Course.”

 In the Foundation section, we will lead you through a gauntlet of corks, and you will emerge with a sommelier’s zeal.
 We carefully train our students to use their senses to unravel the complex flavors of wine.
 The specific scents that identify grape varietals, the scents that emerge from different styles of winemaking.
 These are the layers of flavors that our students explore with ease.

 The Intermediate section takes a panoramic view of the world’s vineyards.
-Every major wine region is explored: the grapes, the history, and the culture are all embraced.
-We feel it isn’t enough to just know the information but to understand it in the context of the world.
+Every central wine region is explored: the grapes, the history, and the culture are all embraced.
+We feel it isn’t enough to know the information but to understand it in the context of the world.
 The world of wine is interconnected in so many ways, and in this class, we connect those dots.

 The essential wine course.
 Nothing else compares.Neil Ross, General Manager & Sommelier, Four Seasons Philadelphia.